Unemployment in CA: EDD spokesperson talks new extension program, best time to call, certifying for benefits

 Certifying each week for unemployment benefits

-If you have pending certifications with the EDD, Levy says more guidance will be coming out Thursday on how to correctly answer questions when certifying for benefits.
+If you have pending certifications with the EDD, Levy said more guidance will be coming out Thursday on how to correctly answer questions when certifying for benefits.

-One of the certification questions asks applicants if they're too sick to work - many are mistakenly answering 'yes' simply because of the pandemic, which Levy says automatically disqualifies them for unemployment benefits.
+One of the certification questions asks applicants if they're too sick to work - many are mistakenly answering 'yes' simply because of the pandemic, which Levy said automatically disqualifies them for unemployment benefits.

-Levy says you must be "able and available" to work to receive unemployment benefits.
+Levy said you must be "able and available" to work to receive unemployment benefits.

 What happens if I was furloughed and later laid off from work during COVID-19?